rbliu/Memo-Linux/Reprocessing_DECam_on_ghk1.md

 `src` are source catalogs (FITS table), which include all measurements.

 **Note: These images and measurements are just preliminary results from `processCcd.py`.
-To obtain advanced results, you need to go through the following steps until forced photometry.**
+To obtain advanced results, you need to run `processCcd.py` for all the filters and go through the following steps until forced photometry.**

-## 5. coadd
+## 5. Coadd

 ### 5.1 Create a skymap

 To determine the skymap coordinates

 ```
-makeDiscreteSkyMap.py output --output output/coadd_dir @A85_good_g.list -C config/makeDiscreteSkyMapConfig.py
+makeDiscreteSkyMap.py DATA @g.list @r.list --rerun processCcdOutputs:skyMap -C config/makeDiscreteSkyMapConfig.py
 ```

 and its output should look like:
 ```
-makeDiscreteSkyMap INFO: tract 0 has corners (11.738, -10.594), (9.064, -10.594), (9.074, -7.965), (11.728, -7.965) (RA, Dec deg) and 9 x 9 patches
+makeDiscreteSkyMap INFO: tract 0 has corners (150.596, -1.508), (147.674, -1.508), (150.596, 1.412), (147.674, 1.412) (RA, Dec deg) and 9 x 9 patches
 ```

 ### 5.2 Identify the list of (tract,patch)